Hall Manor, Harrisburg, Pennsylvania

 The John A. F. Hall Manor is a neighborhood of mixed-income housing in South Harrisburg, Pennsylvania.
 Managed by the Harrisburg Housing Authority, it was named after former mayor John A. F. Hall.
+It is the city's largest housing project.
+Hall Manor was initially a tight-knit, low-income community where families recalled a safe and vibrant upbringing, but has suffered from increased crime in recent decades.

 History and architectural features

 Built in 1953, there are five hundred and forty apartments in fifty-four buildings, which are spread over forty-three acres.

 The HHA plans to re-submit an application for a planning grant under the Choice Neighborhood Program, and apply funds to reconfigure the neighborhood with more vibrant amenities currently non-existent, and eventually redevelop it in the long term.

 In the adjacent John N. Hall Club House (named after unrelated John Newton Hall, a late civic philanthropist from Camp Hill) is one of the Harrisburg Boys & Girls Clubs of America locations.
 Also present is a community center with day-care and on-site family services and medical facilities.